hhariri/hhariri.github.io/_posts/2013-12-24-migrating-from-wordpress-to-jekyll.md

 2. Install the script required in the layout page corresponding to your posts

 #### Importing Comments

-1. Via the Admin Control Panel in Disqus, find the Import option and import the comments.
+1. On the Discussions Panel on Disqus, find the Import option to import the comments.

 ![Disqus Import]({{ site.images }}/jekyll-2.png)